john-pachec0/Monitor/web/DEPLOYMENT_GUIDE.md

 #### If using another registrar (Namecheap, Google Domains, etc.):

 1. Log into your domain registrar
-2. Find DNS settings for `untwist.app`
+2. Find DNS settings for `Monitor.app`
 3. Add a CNAME record:
    - **Host**: `@` (or leave empty for root domain)
    - **Value**: Your CloudFront distribution domain (e.g., `d1234abcdef8.cloudfront.net`)